turkersenturk/turkersenturk/README.md

 ### Hi there 👋

+I am Turker.
+I am lead software engineer that develop apps with PHP, Java, Python since 2008.
+I love problem solving and build new things which change your life.
+I love math and machine learning as well.

 <!--
 **turkersenturk/turkersenturk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.